On this page

 • Home screen widgets and Live Activity status surfaces

-• optional uploads to a user-owned S3-compatible bucket
+• optional upload to a user-owned S3-compatible bucket

 Nucleus Home overview Nucleus Sync overview Nucleus storage and settings

-It currently exposes Nucleus through several different surfaces:
+Nucleus is currently exposed through several different surfaces:

 • the iOS app that collects and exports Apple Health data